MarkPearlCoZa/Blog_General/_posts/2019-07-23-Mentoring-graduate-software-developers.md

 Some of the tools/techniques I've seen include:

 <img class="img-responsive" alt="Different tools in mentoring" src="{{ site.url }}/assets/images/mentoring-software-developers-different-tools.png">

+### Why is technical mentoring so powerful

+Now that we've established what technical mentorship is, I want to spend a few moments around why technical mentoring is so powerful.

+I believe there are a number of attributes that make it powerful, three that immediately stand out to me are context, timing and human connection.

+**Context** is essential for us to learn effectively.
+Understanding why we are learning what we are learning is important for us to remember it.
+Many other forms of learning (blogs, books, online tutorials) can tell us why in general something is important but aren't able to understand our specific context and relate it back to us.
+Mentors are able to seek and understand context and give context.

+**Timing** is just as important as context.
+Our brains are wired to [forget things over time](https://en.wikipedia.org/wiki/Forgetting_curve).
+Mentors focus on things relevant to the now.

+**Human connection**.
+We learn best through **social interactions** from people we feel connected to.
+Technical mentoring done right forms a human connection between mentor and mentee that enhances the learning experience.

 ## Some tips for Technical Mentors